Foxei/reDump/README.md

 Done use reStream as normal.

-# What do i know about the rM2 framebuffer
+# What do I know about the rM2 framebuffer

 Most of the information I will present here is a collection of information by different users and projects.
 Namingly the [rmView](https://github.com/bordaigorl/rmview) and [reStream](https://github.com/rien/reStream) project.
 The goal to a succsessfull stream is to locate framebuffer (just the image that is displayed on the reMarkables screen) within the memory of the `xochitl` (main reMarkable software) application.
 In the following I will explain how reDump accomplishs that.